Home/NBA

 Imago

-The worn-out Warriors play a second game of back-to-back schedules in Florida.
+The worn-out Warriors play the second game of their back-to-back schedule in Florida.
 But it was not the reunion we imagined.
-Jimmy Butler didn’t meet his former teammates as he was ruled out after his 33-point explosion against Orlando last night.
-The Dubs also ruled out Stephen Curry, Draymond Green, and Al Horford tonight.
-It was somewhat of a reunion though.
-The Warriors meet Andrew Wiggins, who was traded for Butler last February.
-Bam Adebayo is also back from a toe injury.
-It fell on the Dubs’ young core to keep it a close game but it didn’t work.
-The Dubs lost their second game in Florida, 110-96 and fell to 9-8.
+Jimmy Butler didn’t meet his former teammates as he was ruled out after a 33-point explosion against Orlando last night.
+The Dubs also missed Stephen Curry, Draymond Green, and Al Horford.
+It was somewhat of a reunion, though.
+They met Andrew Wiggins, who was traded for Butler last February.
+Bam Adebayo was also back from a toe injury.
+It fell on the Bay’s young core to keep it a close game, but it didn’t work.
+They lost their second game in Florida, 110-96, and fell to 9-8.

 Watch What’s Trending Now!